Do auto insurance companies do background checks?

 Insurance agencies can still see the charges, but they also see the lack of conviction.

-One company might view an arrest made for a DUI 20 years ago as a valid reason to increase your car insurance rates.
+One company might view an arrest made for a DUI or reckless driving 20 years ago as a valid reason to increase your car insurance rates.

 Another company might decide you’ve been a great driver for the past 20 years without so much as a ticket or a warning, and that means you’re going to get the best possible rates from them.